-God simply is.
+Likewise, God simply is.
 (Jesus said, he is “I am” – meaning that he simply is, like God.)
-God is exclusive because God is what God is.
+God is is what God is.
 God is not what God is not.
 Nothing we say, do or believe in changes the character of truth or the character of God.

 I am not haughty about it because the Truth is that I am a sinner.
-I have failed, and my failure leaves me utterly dependent on forgiveness and grace of God.
+I have failed, and my failure leaves me utterly dependent on the forgiveness and grace of God.
 That forgiveness and grace has changed me, and it has humbled me.

-I am instructed by my belief to love God above all and love others as myself, including my neighbors and even my enemies.
+I am instructed by my belief to love God above all and to love others as myself, including my neighbors and even my enemies.
 Doing that isn’t easy.
 I often fail at it, but I am committed to it as a proposition of “truth”.

 That this Truth is exclusive (as all Truth is by the very nature of Truth), leads me to desire to let other people know this Truth as well.
-That I believe I have found the Truth causes me to ache for those who do not have what I have found – not because I want to be right and prove them wrong, but because I want people to know the peace, love, forgiveness and confidence I have.
+That I believe I have found the Truth causes me to want to share it with those who do not have what I have found – not because I want to be right and prove them wrong, but because I want people to know the peace, love, forgiveness and confidence I have.